ietf-teep/architecture/draft-ietf-teep-architecture.md

 App, TA, and personalization data.

 [Note: discussion of format of this single binary, and who/what is responsible for splitting these things apart, and installing the client app into the REE, the TA into the TEE, and the personalization data into the TEE or TA.
-Obviously the decryption must be done by the TEE but this may not be suported by all TAs.]
+Obviously the decryption must be done by the TEE but this may not be supported by all TAs.]

 ## Entity Relations